-former Australian Institute of Jewish Affairs and Asia Pacific Jewish Association, has lectured at the University of Melbourne, and for almost 9 years was Director of Community Relations and Research at Melbourne’s Jewish Holocaust Centre.
-Michael,
+Michael has worked with the former Australian Institute of Jewish Affairs and Asia Pacific Jewish Association, lectured at the University of Melbourne, and was Director of Community Relations and Research at Melbourne’s Jewish Holocaust Centre for nearly nine years.

-who holds several qualifications from the University of Cape Town and the University of South Africa, completed his PhD at Monash University in an area of contemporary Jewish history.
+With several qualifications from the University of Cape Town and University of South Africa, Michael completed his PhD at Monash University in contemporary Jewish history.

 © Jewish Museum of Australia 2019.
 All Rights Reserved